What are the most common types of businesses that can be established in Poland?

 It takes on average between 3 and 6 weeks to establish any type of partnership or company and prepare it for commencing operations.

-For individuals / businesses wishing to start operations immediately, we have an offer a range of ‘shelf companies’ – fully registered and ready to be sold.
+For individuals / businesses wishing to start operations immediately, we offer a range of ‘shelf companies’ – fully registered and ready to be sold.

 Tax registration in Poland